 What are the best PC cases to use for your next Gaming PC build?
-Well, it's complicated but we've been busy checking out the largest range of PC Cases available today, and even busier watching friends build some of the coolest Gaming PC's with them.
-All this building has resulted in finding some really exceptional chassis options, and from these favourites amongst the new range, we bring you our latest Top 5 Gaming PC Cases!
+Well, it's complicated but we've been busy checking out the largest range of PC Cases available today in New Zealand and even busier watching friends build some of the coolest systems inside them.
+All this building has resulted in finding some really exceptional chassis options, and from these favourites amongst the massive range.

 Quick List!
 Top 5 Gaming PC Cases